-Join Kacie Hultgren for an in-depth discussion in this video Performing an automatic repair in netfabb Studio, part of Up and Running with 3D Printing.
+Join Kacie Hultgren for an in-depth discussion in this video Performing an automatic repair in netfabb Studio, part of Learning 3D Printing.

 …In this video, we're going to make an automatic…repair to get our file ready for 3D printing.…So first, make sure your object is selected.…Look for the bounding box, and your bunny should be a green color.…Then go up to the toolbar and click on the red cross icon, which is the Repair tool.…That takes us into Repair mode.
 Take a look here at the status box.…We've got some statistics…about our object, some information we need to know.…The number of edges and triangles.…But what we're really looking at is the…number of shells, the invalid orientations, and the holes.…